Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Data and Background

-\paragraph{Exposure to wartime shocks.} All three shocks we consider--battlefield injuries, war captivity, and displacement--were pervasive (see Appendix Table \ref{tab:prevalenceshocks} for a summary).
-When examining the first two shocks, we focus on males born in 1919-21 who served in the war.
-Of the male survivors in our data, 29.9\% suffered from a battlefield or other war-related injury.
-By far the most common injury is bullet wounds.
+\paragraph{Exposure to wartime shocks.} The shocks we consider--war injuries, captivity, and displacement--were common (see Table \ref{tab:prevalenceshocks}).
+In the GHS sample of men born in 1919-21, 29.9\% suffered from war injuries, most commonly bullet wounds.
 Our empirical analysis compares injured and non-injured soldiers over their life cycles.
-Among males born in 1919-21, three-fourths were POWs.
-The length of imprisonment varied considerably: the mean in our sample is 16.5 months, and the standard deviation is 20.3 months.
-Our analysis compares the life-cycle profiles of soldiers who were POWs for more than six months to those who were not imprisoned.
+Among men born in 1919-21, three-fourths were POWs, but the length of imprisonment varied considerably, with a mean of 16.5 and a standard deviation of 20.3 months.
+Our analysis compares the life-cycle profiles of soldiers who were POWs for more than six months to those who were not imprisoned (our results remain similar when including POWs imprisoned for fewer than six months).
 The treated make up 47.4\% of respondents.
-Finally, more than one in five individuals in our sample was displaced.
-Our empirical analysis compares them to their non-displaced peers (after excluding GDR refugees).
+Finally, more than one in five individuals in our GHS sample were displaced (the share is similar in the 1970 census).
+We compare them to their non-displaced peers (after excluding GDR refugees).
+We discuss potential concerns related to selection and multiple treatments in the next section.

+\paragraph{Compensation programs.} Not least because of the large number of people affected, the fate of the war-damaged and the displaced was one of the most pressing social problems in the postwar period.
+The importance of this problem is reflected in the fact that a newly created ministry, the Federal Ministry for Displaced Persons, Refugees and War-Affected Persons, was charged with solving it.
+Policymakers developed two critical programs \citep{Wiegand1995} to compensate war victims and facilitate their integration into the labor market, the war victims' provision (\textit{Kriegsopferversorgung}) and the equalization of burden (\textit{Lastenausgleich}).

+The financially most significant part of the war victims' provision was the war victim's pension (\textit{Kriegsopferrente}).
+The pension was paid to persons who suffered serious health damage as a result of military or military-like service in connection with the war (e.g. damage due to direct warfare, captivity, or internment abroad).
+The war victims' provision also paid for measures suitable for improving the earning capacity of war-disabled persons, such as advanced training and vocational (re)training, and for curative treatments to restore their health.
+Overall, the war victims' compensation consumed a significant share of the government budget, especially in the immediate post-war period when it accounted for up to 16\% of total social expenditure in Germany (see Online Appendix \ref{sec:compensation} for details).

+The war victims' pension had initially two main components.
+First, a basic pension (\textit{Grundrente}) was paid to all war-disabled persons whose civilian earning capacity was reduced by at least 25\%.
+Second, an additional equalization pension (\textit{Ausgleichsrente}) was paid to severely disabled persons whose earning capacity was reduced by 50\%, if they were no longer able to work (or only to a limited extent).
+Unlike basic assistance, the equalization pension was means-tested.
+The exact amount of the basic and equalization pensions depended on the severity of the war-related health damage and was regularly adjusted.
+Appendix \ref{sec:compensation} discusses the evolution of pension levels in detail.